sebastian-bechtold/karlheinz/README.md

 ## Data stores

-Karlheinz iterates over all files and folders within a workspace folder and performs different operations with each item, depending on its type.
+Karlheinz iterates over all files and folders within a workspace folder and performs different operations with each item, depending on its file ending.

 - A ".zip" file is expected to be a zip archive that contains an ESRI Shapefile dataset (i.e. with .shp, .dbf and other required files present).
 It will be uploaded and its content will be set up as a data source and feature type (layer) in GeoServer.